UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 | Portal URL | https://upsconline.nic.in |

-Total Vacancies Breakdown & Responsibility Structure
+Total Vacancies Breakdown & Job Profile

 The CDS-II 2026 examination offers 451 tentative vacancies across five distinct training courses.
 These numbers are subject to change based on organizational requirements at various selection stages.